Understanding business interruption insurance

 You should contact your broker to obtain an explanation of related coverage in other types of policies you may hold.
 Any insurer or its agent whose policy you purchased should explain whether it provides business interruption coverage.

-As explained in "What does my business interruption insurance cover"? above, business interruption coverage requires a related property damage.
+As explained above, business interruption coverage requires a related property damage.
 For a contingent business interruption insurance policy, that property damage can be on someone else’s property but causes your business interruption.
 One example could be that a fire in a building on your street has closed the street to traffic and prevented your employees from coming to the office.

 As with regular business interruption insurance policies, coverage can vary and you should consult your broker or insurer or its agent.